-- depth (values: integer or inf, default value: 3): depth of derivations if depth\bound is set to true - single\var (values: {true,false}, default value: false, valid for CEM, EMBLEM, SLIPCASE and SLIPCOVER): if set to true, there is a random variable for each clauses, instead of a separate random variable for each grounding of a clause - sample\size (values: integer, default value: 1000): total number of examples in case in which the models in the .kb file contain a prob(P). fact.
-In that case, one model corresponds to sample\size\P examples
+- depth (values: integer or inf, default value: 3): depth of derivations if depth\bound is set to true - single\var (values: {true,false}, default value: false, valid for CEM, EM-BLEM, SLIPCASE, SLIPCOVER and LEMUR): if set to true, there is a random variable for each clauses, instead of a separate random variable for each grounding of a clause

-- examples (values: atoms,interpretations, default value atoms, valid for SLIPCASE): determines how BDDs are built: if set to interpretations, a BDD for the conjunction of all the atoms for the target predicates in each interpretations is built.
+- max\rules (values: integer, default value: 6000, valid for RIB and SLIPCASE): maximum number of ground rules.
+Used to set the size of arrays for storing internal statistics.
+Can be increased as much as memory allows. - logzero (values: negative real, default value log(0.000001), valid for SLIPCASE, SLIPCOVER and LEMUR): value assigned to log 0 - examples (values: atoms, interpretations, default value atoms, valid for SLIP-CASE): determines how BDDs are built: if set to interpretations, a BDD for the conjunction of all the atoms for the target predicates in each interpretations is built.
 If set to atoms, a BDD is built for the conjunction of a group of atoms for the target predicates in each interpretations.
-The number of atoms in each group is determined by the parameter group - group (values: integer, default value: 1, valid for SLIPCASE): number of target atoms in the groups that are used to build BDDs - nax\iter (values: integer, default value: 10, valid for SLIPCASE and SLIPCOVER): number of interations of beam search - max\var (values: integer, default value: 1, valid for SLIPCASE and SLIPCOVER): maximum number of distinct variables in a clause - verbosity (values: integer in [1,3], default value: 1): level of verbosity of the algorithms - beamsize (values: integer, default value: 20, valid for SLIPCASE and SLIPCOVER): size of the beam - megaex\bottom (values: integer, default value: 1, valid for SLIPCOVER): number of mega-examples on which to build the bottom clauses - initial\clauses\per\megaex (values: integer, default value: 1, valid for SLIPCOVER): number of bottom clauses to build for each mega-example - d (values: integer, default value: 10000, valid for SLIPCOVER): number of saturation steps when building the bottom clause - max\iter\structure (values: integer, default value: 1, valid for SLIP-COVER): maximum number of theory search iterations - background\clauses (values: integer, default value: 50, valid for SLIP-COVER): maximum numbers of background clauses - maxdepth\var (values: integer, default value: 2, valid for SLIPCOVER): maximum depth of variables in clauses (as defined in [10]).
+The number of atoms in each group is determined by the parameter group - group (values: integer, default value: 1, valid for SLIPCASE): number of target atoms in the groups that are used to build BDDs - nax\iter (values: integer, default value: 10, valid for SLIPCASE and SLIP-COVER): number of interations of beam search - max\var (values: integer, default value: 1, valid for SLIPCASE, SLIPCOVER and LEMUR): maximum number of distinct variables in a clause - verbosity (values: integer in [1,3], default value: 1): level of verbosity of the algorithms - beamsize (values: integer, default value: 20, valid for SLIPCASE and SLIP-COVER): size of the beam - mcts\beamsize (values: integer, default value: 3, valid for LEMUR): size of the MCTS beam - mcts\visits (values: integer, default value: +inf, valid for LEMUR): maximum number of visits (Nicola controlla) - megaex\bottom (values: integer, default value: 1, valid for SLIPCOVER): number of mega-examples on which to build the bottom clauses - initial\clauses\per\megaex (values: integer, default value: 1, valid for SLIP-COVER): number of bottom clauses to build for each mega-example - d (values: integer, default value: 10000, valid for SLIPCOVER): number of saturation steps when building the bottom clause - max\iter\structure (values: integer, default value: 1, valid for SLIPCOVER): maximum number of theory search iterations - background\clauses (values: integer, default value: 50, valid for SLIPCOVER): maximum numbers of background clauses